cicsdev/CICS-TG-Liberty-Sample/readme.md

-## CICS Transaction Gateway Liberty JCA sample code
+## CICS Transaction Gateway Liberty JCA ECI sample code

 ### Pre-reqs
 * CICS Transaction Gateway v8.1 or later
-* WebSphere Liberty profile 8.5.5.3 or later with the JCA feature installed
+* WebSphere Liberty 8.5.5 FP3 or later with the jca-1.6 feature installed or
+* CICS TS V5.2 with Liberty and the cicsts:jcaLocalEci-1.0 feature
 * Eclipse with WebSphere Development Tools installed

 ### Configuration